A mind-set that admits to things like logic and intuition; not necessarily those things by our definitions, but things like them.

 In S.A.
 Swann's Terran Confederacy universe, the Paralians are described as 'squid-dolphins'.
 The Helminth are meter-long worms which have technology and build cities, but human scientists are largely unable to communicate with them.
 The Race are colorless amoeboid blobs.

 The blob-like rock-burrowing Horta which appears in the "Devil in the Dark" episode of the Star Trek: The Original Series.
 The episode was written around the already-existing creature-prop, after the operator demonstrated how dramatically effective it could be.
 The Excalbians from "The Savage Curtain" (different rock monsters), the superheated crystalline Tholians, the huge hundred-tentacled Kelvans in their native form, and the Companion from "Metamorphosis" (a sentient gas cloud) also apply.
 And the Medusans: Friendly Neighborhood aliens, who get along fine with human beings as long as the human beings don't accidentally look at the Medusans and go raving mad as a result.
+Also the parasites in "Operation: Annihilate!" are individual cells of a giant alien brain entity that exists in piecemeal form and work by "infecting" and controlling other organisms that have limbs to build tools.
+They also can't be detected by tricorders or other sensors.

 From "Ensigns of Command" come the Sheliak, who seem not so much bipedal as merely "upright", featureless except for shiny triangular scalelike extrusions on their skin.
 The extraordinarily complex treaty they have with the Federation was codified in their language (which appears on-screen as layers of pictograms drifting by at different speeds), since they find Federation languages imprecise.
 They honor their agreement with the Federation despite the implication that they see humans as idiot vermin.